The Pickup (film)

 The Pickup is a 2025 American heist action comedy film produced and directed by Tim Story and written by Matt Mider and Kevin Burrows.
 The film stars Eddie Murphy, Pete Davidson, Eva Longoria, and Keke Palmer.
-The film was released by Amazon MGM Studios via Amazon Prime Video on August 6, 2025, and received generally negative reviews.
+The film was released by Amazon Prime Video on August 6, 2025, and received generally negative reviews.

 Plot

 Russell Pierce, a veteran armored car driver nearing retirement, and Travis Stolly, a rookie who aspires to be a police officer, team up for the first time on duty.
 While on duty, criminal mastermind Zoe ambushes them with Banner and Miguel.
-During the intense chase and being outmatched, Russell attempts to surrender the money from the truck for their life but discovering that the supposed money they are transporting are full of contrabands.
+During the intense chase and being outmatched, Russell attempts to surrender the money from the truck for their life but discovering that the supposed money they are transporting are full of contraband.
 Banner and Miguel's car flips over during a car chase after Russell throws the money contained the dye packs at their cars, but Zoe ultimately manages to hijack the armored car.
 Travis recognizes Zoe, and remembers their one-night stand the evening before.
 She had gotten him drunk on their date, and he told her everything about his work and the schedule of his route.
-Assuming that Banner and Miguel are dead after both of their vehicles have violently crashed, Zoe asks Russell and Travis to cooperate with her and reveals that her goal wasn't to steal the money or the contrabands from the truck but to rob the armored vehicle itself as she needs an armored truck in a plan to take $60 million cash pickup from a casino.
+Assuming that Banner and Miguel are dead after both of their vehicles have violently crashed, Zoe asks Russell and Travis to cooperate with her and reveals that her goal wasn't to steal the money or the contraband from the truck but to rob the armored vehicle itself as she needs an armored truck in a plan to take $60 million cash pickup from a casino.